 For his part, Brumel would redeem his silver in Rome with the gold in Tokyo four years later.
 There he and Thomas would tie in height (2.18 m), with Brumel earning the Olympic title on count back, after both jumpers failed to clear 2.20m in a competition which lasted nearly five hours.

 Eventually the great Russian jumped two-inches higher than his American rival, taking his PR to 7’5 ¾” (2.28 meters) in 1963, the year he was named ABC Wide World of Sports Athlete of the Year.
 Can you imagine 2011 IAAF World Champion high jumper Jesse Williams earning such recognition?

 A Long Way Down

 Considering Brumel used the straddle technique, and often jumped off a hard dirt surface, his PR was a towering achievement for a man of only 6’1” (1.85m) in height.
-Thomas stood a full 3″ taller.
-I kept a picture of Brumel’s final world record leap caught at its apogee on the wall above my closet door for as long as I lived at my parent’s home.
+His final record of 2.28m would last for eight years.
+I kept a picture of Brumel caught at his apogee on the wall above my closet door for as long as I lived at my parent’s home.

 Where Dreams are Made